willbprog127/spiritvnc-fltk-no-libssh2/README.md

 - - - -

 __Dependencies__
+> [!NOTE]
+> The current release of FLTK is 1.4.x.
+SpiritVNC-FLTK hasn't been optimized for FLTK 1.4.x yet, so you may see deprecation warnings when building.
+Please file an issue if you get errors due to this.

 You will need both the libraries and development packages of the following:
 - fltk 1.3.4 or newer